Keyboard shortcuts

 return: "[Contact]"

-Enums map to Ruby modules with SHOUTY_SNAKE_CASE constants:
+Enums become Ruby modules with constants:

 module ContactType